You have no items in your shopping cart.

 While it is fair to say that no available data leads us to confidently categorize diazolidinyl urea as toxic and carcinogenic, many well respected scientists and doctors still recommend avoiding it.
 In You Being Beautiful, Doctors Michael Roizen and Mehmet Oz include it on their list of ingredients to avoid.
 This is because it may be contaminated by formaldehyde.

-Osmotics Eye Surgery Under Eye Rejuvenator ($53 in the shop), Nature's Beauty Bee Kiwi Hand and Nail Repair Cream ($19.50 in the shop), Osmotics Blue Copper 5 Age Repair Body Lift ($95 in the shop), LATHER 10-Minute Brightening Mask With Glycolic Acid ($28 in the shop), Osmotics Anti-Radical Age Defense Moisture Complex ($111).
+Osmotics Eye Surgery Under Eye Rejuvenator ($53 in the shop), Nature's Beauty Bee Kiwi Hand and Nail Repair Cream ($19.50), Osmotics Blue Copper 5 Age Repair Body Lift ($95 in the shop), LATHER 10-Minute Brightening Mask With Glycolic Acid ($28 in the shop), Osmotics Anti-Radical Age Defense Moisture Complex ($111).